MRC-Epid-it24/intake24/apps/docs/developer/getting-started.md

 Steps to getting a local instance running

 - Setup the database
-  - Method 1 (prefered): Excute Docker compose file `docker/docker-compose.yml` to prepare PostgresQL and Redis instances, and map out port 5432 and 6379 respectively by default.
+  - Method 1 (prefered): Execute Docker compose file `docker/docker-compose.yml` to prepare PostgresQL and Redis instances, and map out port 5432 and 6379 respectively by default.
   - Method 2: Run Dev VM (download from S3 bucket - contact the Intake24 team), which maps out the database on 192.168.56.10:5432 (PostgreSQL).
 Start this VM.
-- Alternatively, obtain database snapshots from the intake24 team and import them into a database (e.g. DBeaver).
+- Obtain up-to-date database snapshots from the intake24 team and import them into a database by scripts or DB tools (e.g. DBeaver).
 Please check the guidance on [importing database snapshots with DBeaver](https://dbeaver.com/docs/wiki/Backup-Restore/).
 - Local servers need to be run for `api`, `admin` and `survey` from each respective folder:
 - To start `api` / `admin` / `survey`: `pnpm dev` for live reloads

 ## Useful tools

-- IDE for developing Node, Typescript, npm and associated tooling (e.g. VS Code)
+- IDE for developing Node, Typescript, npm (Intake24 use `pnpm` as drop-in replacement of npm) and associated tooling (e.g. VS Code)
+- Docker, a clean and resource-efficient way to run PostgreSQL and Redis servers locally.
 - Virtual Box (v6.x minimum) for running database VM
 - Database browser (e.g. DBeaver) for exploring/manipulating PostgreSQL DB.
 - Redis
-- Docker, a clean and resource-efficient way to run PostgreSQL and Redis servers locally.

 ::: tip
 Intake24 requires node.js version 16 or newer, please make sure to check your node.js version before continuing.